heyimyunyl/vxla2json/README.md

 # Notes

 1. This game does not have gold moves so please make your own.
 2. This game does not also have `isLineEnding` in lyrics so some lines might be broken since this script detects isLineEnding by checking if the next syllable starts uppercase.
+3. Since this game uses kinect, converted moves0 contains head and left arm/leg movements.
+You can remove them to have better experience.

 # License